 Do you have that one shirt, blouse, or pair of pants that you would wear every day if given a chance?
 When it develops a stubborn stain, you don't want to treat it too harshly as you'll run the risk of damaging the clothing itself.
 That's where the steam comes in.
 You can use steam before a wash cycle to loosen the stain gently, without harming your favorite clothes.

-Some new washers now feature auto-dispensing detergent, designed to release detergent at the perfect time to maximize cleaning power and minimize waste.
+Some new GE washers, as an example, Ultrafresh GFW850spnrs now feature auto-dispensing detergent, designed to release detergent at the perfect time to maximize cleaning power and minimize waste.
 Some machines can even save months of detergent inside them at once.
 This seems like a minor convenience, but the next time you need to throw in a load before running out the door, you'll love being able to simply toss in some clothes, press a button, and be on your way.

 We're all familiar with the hot, warm, and cold settings on every washer.
 But what if you want to expand your temperature options beyond what's coming from your water heater and main water line?